 An American brand that relies heavily on manufacturing from overseas, we can’t give Patagonia a strong recommendation.
 The amount that they manufacture is negligible at its best and insulting at its worst.

-If you wanted to support American made products, Patagonia won’t come up on the list of choices aside from a very limited amount of their product portfolio.
+If you wanted to support American-made products, Patagonia won’t come up on the list of choices aside from a very limited amount of its product portfolio.